aesophor/vigilante/README.md

 #### Building and running vigilante using Xcode
 1. Generate xcode project `cmake -S . -B build -GXcode -DCMAKE_OSX_ARCHITECTURES=arm64`
 2. Launch xcode, open the project and build

-#### Resources
-This is a commercial project, so everything under the `Resources` directory is kept private.

-I've always been wondering how a large-scale video game can be made from scratch in C++ ever since I was a kid, but I've never found any good example on the Internet.
-Hence, I open-sourced a part of this project with the aim of helping those who are looking for such an example (although you'll not be able to run it due to lack of `Resources`).

 ## License
 Copyright (c) 2018-2024 Marco Wang \<m.aesophor@gmail.com\>.
 All rights reserved.